Enable TLS for DM

 ssl-cert: /var/lib/source-tls/${mysql_secret_name1}/tls.crt

-2. Configure target-database.security in the task.yaml file as described in the Configure Migration Tasks:
+target-database.securityin thetask.yamlfile as described in the Configure Migration Tasks:name: test

 task-mode: all